carlosarodriguez/candidacy/README.md

 Contributions:
 Carlos Rodriguez: 33%
 • Parse population
 • Parse setup
 • Parse integration
+• GoVote
+• Poll Stats

-Kevin Avila: 34%
+Kevin Avila: 33%
+• Hamburger navigation menu
-• Candidate profile views
+• Candidates sections and profile views
 • Implemented news tableview controller and associated classes
 • Implemented calls to NY Times API in order to populate the news feed

 Sam Wang: 33%
-• Polished UI
+• UI Design
 • Implemented webviews from Alamofire data returned from New York Times API
 • Modified Parse calls to ensure funciontality of our data retrieval
+• Poll form

 Differences:
-As stated in our app idea document, we implemented the news feed, but would like to improve the UI of the table view in regards to how each article is displayed in each cell.
-We also plan to fix the issue where only about 10 articles are being retrieved.
-Aside from that, a lot of content is still lacking from the candidate profile views, it is taking a little bit longer than expected simply because the layout of those controllers are a bit more complicated.
+None.
+There are just some extra features here and there we would have like to included in the final, such as displaying the article thumbnails, a more comprehensive and sleek representation of the poll results, improved UI for GoVote, etc.